 - A government-issued photo ID, such as a driver’s license, military ID, or passport (uploaded to the Tennessee application in Synergy by Applicant in .pdf or .jpg file format).

 - If you received your legal education outside the United States*, District of Columbia or U.S. territories, an equivalency evaluation and/or completed Certification of Dean of Legal Studies in the U.S. form and Affidavit of Practice in Foreign Country (provided directly to the TBLE by mail or email link directly from evaluator); see Rule 7, Section 7.01 and Policy P-3.05 and P-7.01, all found here;

 - If you attended a law school outside of Tennessee* that was not an ABA-accredited law school at the time of your graduation, proof of licensing by examination in the jurisdiction in which the law school was located, proof of a passing bar examination score in the jurisdiction in which the law school is located, information sufficient to determine that the law school curriculum is equivalent to a three-year course of study that does not include online, distance or other than in-person learning beyond that permitted under Rule 7, Sec.
-2.02(d), and an Affidavit of Past Practice (all uploaded by Applicant in .pdf format to the Tennessee application);
+2.02(d), and an Affidavit of Past Practice (all uploaded by Applicant in .pdf format to the Tennessee application in Synergy);

 IMPORTANT REMINDERS FOR STEPS 3 – 5: THE NCBE AND TBLE APPLICATIONS